ISRI’s Annual Safety Stand-Down Day 2022

 Safety Stand-Down Day

 Recycling is essential to our country and to our communities.
 Safe and healthy workplaces are just as critical to the recycling industry’s managers and workers.
-Join ISRI on Wednesday, June 15, 2022 for this year’s Safety Stand-Down Day.
+Join ReMA on Wednesday, June 15, 2022 for this year’s Safety Stand-Down Day.
 On this day we ask that you take one hour on each shift to celebrate your workforce and your health & safety programs.
-Some of the ways ISRI members have celebrated Safety Stand-Down Day include:
+Some of the ways ReMA members have celebrated Safety Stand-Down Day include:

 • Holding a training class;